commiebstrd/retropie-builder/Readme.md

 UNTESTED, I don't use Windows, although as suggested above some support is expected.
-This is likely very broken as I'll need to address the underlying windows differences to disk access and mounting.
+This is likely very broken as I'll need to address the underlying windows differences to raw disk access.
 Feel free to send pull requests!

 #### OSX